A fiducial approach to nonparametric deconvolution problem: discrete case

 \section{Additional simulation results with $n=1000$}

-In this section, we present the results for both point estimates and 95\% CIs for $n=1000$.
+In this section, we present the results of both point estimates and 95\% CIs for $n=1000$.
 The simulations were replicated 500 times for each scenario.
-We again observe a consistent pattern that the proposed methods are comparable to and sometimes better than the competing methods.
+We again observe a consistent pattern that the proposed methods are comparable to and sometimes better than competing methods.